Cosmo-Tech/azure-sample-webapp/doc/scenarioParametersCustomization.md

 ![ScenarioParameters state structure](./assets/scenario_parameters_state.png)

+In ScenarioParameters.js file all parameters data are rendered by ScenarioParametersTabsWrapper component which generate generic and custom tabs by calling the corresponding factory.
 ### Factories

 Factories are functions whose goal is to generate, for a given scenario parameter or parameter group, the React